Ernest Rutherford and Nuclear Chemistry

 - Alpha particle source

-These experiments involved bombarding thin sheets of gold foil with alpha particles and observing the scattering of the particles.
-Rutherford's observations led to the development of the Rutherford model of the atom, which proposed that the atom is composed of a small, dense nucleus surrounded by a cloud of electrons.
+These experiments involved bombarding thin gold foil with alpha particles and meticulously observing their scattering patterns.
+Rutherford's observations led to the development of the Rutherford model of the atom, proposing a small, dense nucleus surrounded by a diffuse cloud of orbiting electrons.

 - Gamma spectroscopy